sujal029/FOG-Project/README.md

 - Python 3.x
 - moviepy
+- ImageMagick

 You can install the required Python packages using pip:

 ```sh
 pip install moviepy
 ```

+### Installing ImageMagick

+1. Download ImageMagick from the [official website](https://imagemagick.org/script/download.php).
+2. Follow the installation instructions for your operating system.
+3. Ensure that ImageMagick is added to your system's PATH.

 ## Usage